 To provide a direct link, through consultative processes, with government and non-government organisations involved in, or intending to be involved in, the field of the arts and creative expression.

-8th Annual International Arts and Health Conference The Art of Good Health and Wellbeing was held from 16-18 November 2016 at the Art Gallery of NSW, Sydney.
+9th Annual International Arts and Health Conference The Art of Good Health and Wellbeing will be held from 30 October – 1 November 2017 at the Art Gallery of NSW, Sydney.

 The Australian Centre for Arts and Health (ACAH) is a not-for-profit health promotion charity with DGR status, building on the achievements of national advocacy and networking organization Arts and Health Australia (AHA).

 ACAH is an organisation with outstanding international connections and stands alongside peak bodies in the UK (National Alliance for Arts, Health and Wellbeing); EU (Long Live Arts); USA (National Organisation for Arts Health, National Center for Creative Aging); Canada (Arts Health Network Canada).
 ACAH is also supporting new arts and health initiatives under development in the Asia Pacific.